csams/extraction/README.md

 acc.process(ext, "/path/to/sosreport.tar.gz")
 ~~~

-If files already exist in the directory, the Accumulator picks up where the
+If files already exist in the directory, the accumulator picks up where the
 previous one left off.

 To combine multiple accumulators, do the following: